Avinash2468/RackLay/README.md

     - Here max_no_of_shelves represents the maximum number of shelves present in the dataset.
 In the complex_12k.zip case, it is 4.
 In the case a given datapoint has a rack with < max_no_of_shelves, those channels would be given 0 values.

-    - here occ_map_size represents the size of the layout itself.
+    - Here occ_map_size represents the size of the layout itself.
 For the case of complex_12k.zip, it is 512.

 3. Front View Layouts follow the same structure as Top View Layouts, except that they contain front views.